Non-surgical facelift treatment with Botox & Fillers –

 - If you develop an infection, cold sore, blemish, hives or rash, etc. prior to your appointment, you must reschedule.
 Treatment will be deferred until the inflammatory process is resolved.

 - Avoid aspirin, ibuprofen, Gingko Biloba, Garlic, Vitamin A, Vitamin E, St. John’s Wort, Flax Oil, Cod Liver Oil (fish oils) for 1 week before and after treatment.
 Aspirin should be avoided for 7 days.
 The rest should be avoided for a minimum of 48 hours.
-Longer avoidance is optimal to further decrease risk of bruising.
+Longer avoidance is optimal to further decrease the risk of bruising.

 - Do not massage the treated areas.
 Skin redness, bruising, swelling, tenderness, and/or itch are common.
 If the symptoms persist longer than 3 days, please contact our office.